AE - Custom Field

 - Default: It refers to the default text mode.
 Whatever is saved in that field will be displayed as such.

 - HTML: It is used to render data on the frontend while maintaining Html formatting.
 It is very useful in case you are adding data in the custom field using the WYSIWYG editor.

 - Link: This option is when your custom field contains a URL.
 You can use it to display an anchor link on the frontend.
 It can also be used on the frontend to display a link on a dynamic text (fetch from another custom field).

 - Image: It is useful when your custom field is returning image path or image id.
 The best way is to configure your field to return image id.
 Some custom field plugins like ACF allow you to set return mode of the field.

 - Video: Use it if your custom field has Youtube or Vimeo video URL.
 After selecting this option, you will get further options to customize player UI.

 - Audio: It renders native audio player with Audio file URL entered in the custom field.

 - oEmbed: It is used to embed videos, images, tweets, audio, and other content.
-Your custom field should return a valid oEmbed url.
-Check here for list of all WordPress supported oEmbed providers - https://codex.wordpress.org/Embeds#oEmbed-
+Your custom field should return a valid oEmbed URL.
+Check here for a list of all WordPress supported oEmbed providers - https://codex.wordpress.org/Embeds#oEmbed-